Injecting linguistic knowledge into BERT for Dialogue State Tracking: Experiments

 \subsection{Evaluation}

 To evaluate DST performance, joint goal accuracy (JGA), the percentage of correctly predicted dialogue states \textit{at the last turn of dialogue} among all test dialogues, is used.
 Given that multiple works have reported instability of result over repeated trials, all results are averaged over 3 times with different seed.
+All results are assessed using two-sample t-test with $p<0.05$ recognized as statistically significant.